 The large canvas (24x30in) was quite daunting at first, but the process became my main focus.
 I never really plan what I am going to draw beforehand, just that I would use a grey background (it wasn’t even the gray I was planning on using haha).
 Then I picked up my ruler and compass and let my imagination run wild.

-Every single dots shares similar traits: they are even and have a nicely rounded shape; however, they each carry their own “DNA” which make them unique!
+Every single dot shares similar traits: they are even and have a nicely rounded shape; however, they each carry their own “DNA” which makes them unique!

 I have always loved paper goods, and particularly notebooks, diaries, and planners.
 I have been wanting to create some new I had the opportunity to create some featuring my own illustrations, which are now available on Amazon (and with prime shipping)